 A non degraded lateral 2D resolution

-Since the PSF has very limited broadening and almost all photons contribute to the image, the lateral resolution is not degraded
+Since the PSF has very limited broadening and almost all photons contribute to the image

 May 7, 2020.
 Pierre Bon shared his insights on Phimask before answering scientific questions from his research community.
 We also learnt about the best implementation of Phimask on a microscope, as well as the algorithm to extract the 3D position of each emitter.
 A great moment sharing scientific know-how together!

 "Our relationships with Pierre started even before Idylle was born!
 We were closely following his work and his papers.
 When we started our operations, it was just natural to invite him to get onboard.
 He kindly replied with enthusiasm and our story with Phimask began.

 Since then, we have lived a few premieres together.
 We were lucky that Pierre is that kind of man who says yes first.
 We share the same love for new (sometimes crazy?) ideas.
 An example?
 He immediately jumped on our webinar proposal - and therefore Pierre stands as our first ever talk guest!"

 Contact us if you want to know more about the best way to set up Phimask on your microscope - or discuss your research project.